carly-lee/travel-photo-gallery/README.md

 ## To do

+* Control previous and next button.
+* Add zoom image popup.
 * Make responsive.
-* Add Carousel on main page.
 * Add bullet or some sort of pagenator on the list and Carousel.
-* Put the actual images.
 * Add infinite scroll.

 and so on...?